Callum-OP/Path-Finder/README.md

 ## Issues
 If traveller is near edges of bounds and too big too fit inside bounds there will be a 0x0000000000000000 error.
+When considering the size of the object the pathfinding will successfully find a path wide enough but it would be ideal to change it to ensure they stay in the middle of the path to reduce the chance of clipping with the walls.

 # Development process
 Set up C++ and SFML project